LSD

 What is LSD?

-LSD (lysergic acid diethylamide) is a synthetic chemical, made from a substance found in ergot, which is a fungus that infects rye (grain).1
+LSD is a synthetic chemical, made from a substance found in ergot, which is a fungus that infects rye (grain).3

 Sometimes, what is sold as LSD can actually be other chemicals such as NBOMe or the 2C family of drugs (part of the new psychoactive substances).
-These can be quite dangerous, as their quality is inconsistent.
-Taking too much of these other substances can be fatal with a number of deaths having been reported.3, 4
+These drugs can be dangerous as their quality is inconsistent, and taking too much can be fatal - with a number of deaths having been reported.4,5

 In its pure state, LSD is a white odourless crystalline substance.
-However, LSD is so potent that an effective dose of the pure drug is so small, it’s virtually invisible.
-As a result, it’s usually diluted with other materials.2
+However, LSD is so potent it’s often diluted with other materials.6

-The most common form is drops of LSD solution dried onto gelatin sheets, pieces of blotting paper or sugar cubes, which release the drug when swallowed.
-LSD is also sometimes sold as a liquid, in a tablet or in capsules.1,2
+The most common form is drops of LSD solution dried onto gelatine sheets, pieces of blotting paper or sugar cubes, which release the drug when swallowed.
+LSD is also sometimes sold as a liquid, in a tablet or in capsules.3,6

 Other names